 Post from barbiegoingbad in r/Diabla

 Now that Mary knows the basketball player is in the game for fame, she uses this to her advantage.
-Every time he does something desirable, she uses this as a reinforcement for him to not only continue this behavior but also upgrade it.
+Every time he does something desirable, she uses this as a reinforcement for him to continue and upgrade this behavior.
 After their first date went well, they went to an event together.
-She knows he wants adulation and to feel important, so she puts the spotlight on him and makes him look good in front of others every time he goes out of his way to provide for her.
-This subconsciously makes him feel good, so he continues to provide her what she wants and needs (in her case, gifts, money, and affection.)
+She knows he wants adulation and to feel important, so she puts the spotlight on him and makes him look good in front of others whenever he goes out of his way to provide for her.
+This subconsciously makes him feel good, so he continues to provide her with what she wants and needs (in her case, gifts, money, and affection.)

 Using Operant Conditioning On Yourself

-We are used to forms of operant conditioning set up either by the natural world or by authority figures.
-But you can also use operant conditioning on yourself or with an accountabilibuddy.
+We are used to operant conditioning forms set up by the natural world or authority figures.
+But you can also use operant conditioning on yourself or with accountability